Liván Hernández: Pitching style

 As a young man, Hernández had a fastball in the mid-90s, a slider, and a changeup.
 As he aged, he became a finesse pitcher who relied on locating his pitches rather than generating great pitch speed.
 His primary pitch was a sinker sitting at 83–87 mph.
 He also had a four-seam fastball in the same speed range.
 Another main pitch, used mostly against right-handed hitters, was a cut fastball at 79–82 mph.
-His off-speed offering to right-handers was a curveball ranging from 65–70 mph.
+His off-speed offering to right-handers was a curveball ranging from 65 to 70 mph.
 Against lefties, he also added a changeup in the upper 70s.
 His four-seam fastball was the slowest among all MLB starters in the 2011 season.

 Hernández was an excellent fielder throughout his career, finishing seven full seasons without making an error.
 He posted a career .982 fielding percentage committing only 15 errors in 827 total chances in 3,189 innings of work and 519 games pitched.
 As of 30 September 2019, he owns the 128th-best fielding percentage all-time among pitchers.
 He also was a better than average hitting pitcher, posting a .221 batting average (215-for-973) with 64 runs, 38 doubles, 10 home runs and 85 RBI.